neugram/ng/README.md

 First off, the typechecker should rely on nothing but the export data of the Go package (as represented by a *types.Package object).
-This is because the typechecker will be used in a numgrad -> Go compiler later down the road, and we should be able to compile without loading the package into the compiler.
+This is because the typechecker will be used in a neugram -> Go compiler later down the road, and we should be able to compile without loading the package into the compiler.